-- Select the View tab, and the crosstab report appears somewhat like the following one:
+- Select the View tab.
+Designer displays the crosstab report like the following one:

-When previewing the report, we can see that the crosstab is displayed in two pages.
-While for a crosstab such a layout is not convenient for users to analyze data.
-Logi JReport provides the Page Mode feature, using which users can specify how to layout the report pages: in pagination mode or continuous mode.
-When a report is displayed in continuous mode, the whole report will be laid out in a single page.
+When previewing the report, we can see that Designer displays the crosstab in two pages; however for a crosstab, such a layout is not convenient for analyzing data.
+Designer provides the Page Mode feature, which you can apply to specify how to layout the report pages: in pagination mode or continuous mode.
+When a report is in continuous mode, Designer lays out the whole report in a single page.

 - Select View > Page Layout.

 - Select the View tab to view the report again.
-Now, the crosstab is displayed in a single page.
-We can drag the scroll bar to have a complete view of the crosstab.
+Now, Designer displays the crosstab in a single page.
+We can drag the scrollbar to have a complete view of the crosstab.